-The interface described is generic to the entire competition, including all tasks.
+The interface described above is generic to the entire competition, including all tasks.
 The task-specific elements of the interface are described in the Virtual RobotX Competition and Task Descriptions, which details the additional ROS topics and services used to support individual task execution.
+Finally, note that the VRX interface also includes elements that are not used in either the generic or task-specific APIs; these are not needed for the competition and can be disregarded.